siriusctrl/COMP90024-CCC-notes/README.md

 - Tantalising hints about more advanced material on message passing routines.

 ### past exam
+- > [2015 Q4] B) Explain the role of a job scheduler on a high performance computing system like the University of Melbourne Edward cluster.
+What commands can be used to influence the behavior of the job scheduler in supporting parallel jobs running on single or multiple nodes (servers)?
+[3]
+    - you can specify wall time, number of processess, number of threads in slurm scripts
+    - and job scheduler schedule you job depend on theses
+    - wall time is a massive influence on this
+        - If you give a small wall time, the scheduler might schedule faster for you
 - > [sample Q5] B) The actual performance as experienced by users of shared-access HPC facilities such as the Edward cluster at the University of Melbourne can vary – where here performance can be considered as the throughput of jobs, i.e. from the time of first job submission to the time of last job completion.
 Explain why this can happen.
 [2]
     - Stuck in queue
     - Overall usage of facility (some nodes can be super busy)